maelys-mcardle/adventure/samples/simple/entities/places/location.md

 homes.
 The air gets thick walking in any direction; you only seem to be able to go back to the home.

+# door_not_open

+The door must be open in order to go in or out of the house.